 ● Picking a “plate” image for a foreground.
 Then making many different exposures of a changing or moving background.
 Finally, choosing the ones to bring together.

 ● Need to learn layer mask-blending techniques in Photoshop.

 ● Requires investment of time longer than using HDR software to blend images.

 ● Very large files can result from more than two images.

 ● Forested shots with trees sticking up above the horizon (hard to mask for).

-A judicious photographer on a journey to master both types of high dynamic range imaging would be well served by carefully shooting a wide variety of bracketed images while in the field since this provides a solid foundation for either workflow.
+When mastering both types of high dynamic range imaging, it’s good to carefully shoot a wide variety of bracketed images while in the field.
+This provides a solid foundation for either workflow.
 Having multiple exposures of the same scene is also great “imagery insurance” when culling favorites later.

 I convey the following to all my students in my photography classes.
 We are making art and in art there truly is no wrong answer, only your answer.Tags: landscape photography Last modified: July 7, 2021